diana-shyrokikh/pet-shelter-site/README.md

 ## Technologies

 - [Django Official Documentation](https://docs.djangoproject.com/)
 <br>Django is a high-level Python Web framework.
 In this project, it's used to create the backend service.
-This service builds the Django application and exposes it on port 8080.
+This service builds the Django application and exposes it on port 8000.

 - [Postgres Official Documentation](https://www.postgresql.org/docs/)
 <br>Postgres is a powerful, open-source object-relational database system.
 In this project, it is used as the main data store.
-This service runs the latest version of Postgres, exposed on port 5432.
-It uses a volume to persist the database data.
 <hr>

 ## Prerequisites